How can Speech-Language Pathologists use growth mindset?

 *Teach your speech students that the tongue is a muscle.
 It learns the correct positions of sounds by practicing the sound repeatedly until it learns the new pattern of making it.
 Retraining your tongue and mouth to make new sounds can certainly be challenging!
 This growth mindset product is written specifically for articulation students:

-3. Effort is the path to mastery.
+3. The effort is the path to mastery.

 *Attribute successes to the amount of effort or practice.
 For example, “at the beginning of the school year, you were not using pronouns “he” and “she.”
 You practiced, kept trying and now you are using them correctly.”